 - Gambling support groups: These groups can provide you with support from people who understand what you're going through.

-Getting professional help with gambling addiction in the US
+Getting professional help with gambling addiction in Canada

 Self-exclusion and blocking tools are vital when it comes to battling and controlling gambling addiction.
 However, another big part of responsible gambling is seeking professional help and support from experts trained to identify problem gambling and suggest treatment options tailored to your needs.

 To help you make the first step in finding help, we’ve teamed up with addiction specialists Aaron Sternlicht, LMHC, CASAC and Lin Anderson, LMHC, M.A., Ed.M., to create an expert guide to gambling addiction.
-While it's no substitute for talking to someone in person or over the phone, this guide should support you on your way to getting the in-person professional help and advice you need.
+While it's not a replacement for talking to someone in person or over the phone, this guide should support you on your way to getting the in-person professional help and advice you need.

-When you are ready for more tailored advice and to speak to someone in person, most countries with regulated gambling industries have a wide range of help and support options available.
-The US is no different, and there are a wide range of helplines and professional counselling services on offer at both national and state level.
+When you are ready for more tailored advice and to speak to someone in person about your struggles, most countries with regulated gambling industries have a wide range of help and support options available.
+Canada is no different in this regard, and there are a wide range of helplines and professional counselling services on offer at both national and provincial level.

 To help you find the support you need, we’ve listed some of the most useful resources below: